-- 5.8 So-called 'honour-based' abuse encompasses crimes which have been committed to protect or defend the so-called "honour" of the family and/or the community, including Female Genital Mutilation (FGM) (see appendix 6), forced marriage, and practices such as breast ironing.
-All forms of so called Honour Based Abuse are abuse (regardless of the motivation) and concerns will be passed to the Designated Safeguarding Lead for onward referral as required. - 5.9 Modern slavery and human trafficking can take on many forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
+- 5.8 So-called 'honour-based' abuse encompasses crimes which have been committed to protect or defend the so-called "honour" of the family and/or the community, including Female Genital Mutilation (FGM) (see appendix 7), forced marriage, and practices such as breast ironing.
+All forms of so called Honour Based Abuse are abuse (regardless of the motivation) and concerns will be passed to the Designated Safeguarding Lead for onward referral as required.
+Since February 2023, it is a crime to cause a child to marry under the age of 18.
+This applies to non-binding, un-official 'marriages' as well as legal marriages. - 5.9 Modern slavery and human trafficking can take on many forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
 Children may be trafficked into the UK from abroad or moved around the country.
 Staff need to be aware of indicators which include, but not limited to, neglect, isolation, poor living conditions, having few personal belongings and a lack of trust and reluctance to seek help.
 Staff will refer any concerns to the DSL without delay who will take action and also refer victims to the National Referral Mechanism (www.gov.uk). - 5.10 Private fostering arrangements Where a child under 16 (or 18 with a disability) is living with someone who is not their family or a close relative for 28 days or more, staff inform the Designated Safeguarding Lead so that a referral to Children's Social Care for a safety check, can be made.
-(A close relative includes step-parent, grandparents, uncle, aunt or sibling). - 5.11 Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
+(A close relative includes stepparent, grandparents, uncle, aunt or sibling). - 5.11 Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
 Children can be victims of domestic abuse.
 They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
 All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
 Staff will refer concerns to the DSL and where the police have attended an incident of domestic abuse and school receive an "Operation Encompass" call, any pupil who may have been impacted will be supported. - 5.12 Complaints or concerns raised by parents or pupils will be taken seriously and followed up in accordance with the school's complaints process.